Autoimmune retinopathy: Management

 Since AIR is a chronic, rare, and often misunderstood disease, there is not yet a standardized management protocol and most are only in preliminary stages.
-Once a confirmed diagnosis is made for AIR, there is not much can can be done to impact the final outcome, which depends on type of antibody present.
+Once a confirmed diagnosis is made for AIR, there is not much that can be done to impact the outcome, which depends on type of antibody present.
 However, there are some management methods that suggest to be successful.
 Immunosuppression therapy uses corticosteroids and other immunomodulatory drugs to stabilize the disease.
 In some cases though, this therapy has shown minor visual recovery.
 Plasmapheresis, which is used to decrease photoreceptor damage, has been used in combination with immunomodulators and showed some improvement in visual properties.
 While using immunosuppression therapy, antioxidant supplementation can prevent against retinal degeneration by providing necessary vitamins and minerals for retinal health.
 Overall, there is no standardized management protocol, but studies suggest that a combination of methods would be the most successful.
 The primary issue with AIR diagnosis is acceptance of progressive vision loss and navigation of its effect on daily life.